Jon-hattan/Engineering-Automations/README.md

    - Open Microsoft Edge.
    - In the address bar, type edge://extensions/ and press **Enter**.
    - Find the **UiPath Web Automation** extension, enable it by clicking on the slider, and then click **Details**.
-   - Enable "**Allow access to file URLs**"
+   - Enable "**Allow access to file URLs**".
 These settings are essential for Prolog Converge Automations.

 5. **Configure GenAI Activities**
    - Click on your **profile name** → **Preferences**